Joined Firm in 2017

 Bryan focuses his practice on civil litigation, with an emphasis on complex civil rights, governmental defense, and employment matters.
-Much of his course entails defending government, law enforcement, educational institutions, and businesses in cases alleging civil rights violations in state and federal courts.
+Much of his practice entails defending government, law enforcement, educational institutions, and businesses in cases alleging civil rights violations in state and federal courts.
 From multibillion-dollar organizations and large state entities to small businesses and cities with only a handful of employees, Bryan has represented clients on various topics, including personnel decision-making and policies, wage payment issues, law enforcement practices, election conduct, complying with "sunshine" laws, and infrastructure issues.
 Having been involved in hundreds of lawsuits, Bryan is sometimes the first lawyer to whom his clients have ever spoken.
 He takes seriously his role in representing his clients and informing them about all aspects of a lawsuit.

 Although Bryan loves reading the latest Fourteenth Amendment case law, he understands there is more to life than work.
 His daily highlight is enjoying family dinners with his wife and daughter.
 When time permits, Bryan plays guitar, bass, and piano with friends — loudly and perhaps with more enthusiasm than skill.
-Toss in the odd road trip, service on a non-profit board, or reading of a paperback novel, and he faces most days refreshed and ready to take on whatever the court or opposing counsel can dish out.

 J.D., University of Illinois, summa cum laude, Order of the Coif